 International Migratory Bird Day

 Many of our feathery friends migrate each year.
 They can travel thousands of miles each spring and fall, to avoid cold and snowy winter weather.
 This holiday celebrates the incredible journey that many species take each year.
 They travel thousands of miles between breeding grounds in North America and their winter homes in Central and South America.
-Organizers say this is a day to both support and increase awareness of conservation efforts in support of migratory birds.
+Organizers say this is a day to both support and increase awareness of conservation efforts in support of migratory friends.
 They also suggest a field trip into the woods to look for and enjoy migrating birds.

 Related Holidays